cardea-mcp/gaia-mcp-servers/gaia-kwsearch/README.md

   ],
   "isError": false
 }
-2025-04-23T06:41:27.983365Z  INFO gaia_kwsearch_mcp_client: 122: create index response:
+2025-05-30T07:55:26.383119Z  INFO gaia_kwsearch_mcp_client: 197: create index response:
 CreateIndexResponse { index_name: Some("mcp-test"), results: [KwDocumentResult { filename: Some("section 1"), status: "indexed", error: None }, KwDocumentResult { filename: Some("section 2"), status: "indexed", error: None }] }
-2025-04-23T06:41:27.983579Z DEBUG rmcp::service: 593: new event evt=PeerMessage(Request(JsonRpcRequest { jsonrpc: JsonRpcVersion2_0, id: Number(3), request: CallToolRequest(Request { method: CallToolRequestMethod, params: CallToolRequestParam { name: "search_documents", arguments: Some({"base_url": String("http://127.0.0.1:12306"), "index_name": String("mcp-test"), "limit": Number(2), "query": String("What's Gaianet?")}) }, extensions: Extensions }) }))
-2025-04-23T06:41:27.983620Z  INFO rmcp::service: 659: received request id=3 request=CallToolRequest(Request { method: CallToolRequestMethod, params: CallToolRequestParam { name: "search_documents", arguments: Some({"base_url": String("http://127.0.0.1:12306"), "index_name": String("mcp-test"), "limit": Number(2), "query": String("What's Gaianet?")}) }, extensions: Extensions })
+2025-05-30T07:55:26.383440Z DEBUG rmcp::service: 715: received request id=3 request=CallToolRequest(Request { method: CallToolRequestMethod, params: CallToolRequestParam { name: "search_documents", arguments: Some({"index_name": String("mcp-test"), "limit": Number(2), "query": String("Gaianet")}) }, extensions: Extensions })
-2025-04-23T06:41:27.983676Z  INFO gaia_kwsearch_mcp_server_stdio::search: 86: Searching for documents in KeywordSearch database
+2025-05-30T07:55:26.383510Z  INFO gaia_kwsearch_mcp_server_stdio::search: 97: Searching for documents in KeywordSearch database
-2025-04-23T06:41:27.984408Z DEBUG reqwest::connect: 625: starting new connection: http://127.0.0.1:12306/
+2025-05-30T07:55:26.384437Z DEBUG reqwest::connect: 753: starting new connection: http://127.0.0.1:12306/
-2025-04-23T06:41:27.984433Z DEBUG reqwest::connect: 501: proxy(http://127.0.0.1:7890) intercepts 'http://127.0.0.1:12306/'
+2025-05-30T07:55:26.384464Z DEBUG reqwest::connect: 617: proxy(http://127.0.0.1:7890/) intercepts 'http://127.0.0.1:12306/'
-2025-04-23T06:41:27.984449Z DEBUG hyper_util::client::legacy::connect::http: 769: connecting to 127.0.0.1:7890
+2025-05-30T07:55:26.384497Z DEBUG hyper_util::client::legacy::connect::http: 768: connecting to 127.0.0.1:7890
-2025-04-23T06:41:27.984833Z DEBUG hyper_util::client::legacy::connect::http: 772: connected to 127.0.0.1:7890
+2025-05-30T07:55:26.384992Z DEBUG hyper_util::client::legacy::connect::http: 771: connected to 127.0.0.1:7890
-2025-04-23T06:41:28.001320Z  INFO gaia_kwsearch_mcp_server_stdio::search: 120: Documents searched in KeywordSearch database
+2025-05-30T07:55:26.394667Z  INFO gaia_kwsearch_mcp_server_stdio::search: 149: Documents searched in KeywordSearch database
-2025-04-23T06:41:28.001342Z  INFO rmcp::service: 677: response message id=3 result=CallToolResult(CallToolResult { content: [Annotated { raw: Text(RawTextContent { text: "{\"hits\":[{\"title\":\"section 1\",\"content\":\"Gaianet is revolutionizing the AI landscape with a distributed AI infrastructure that seeks to decentralize the dominance of major players such as OpenAI, Google, and Anthropic.
+2025-05-30T07:55:26.394704Z DEBUG rmcp::service: 733: response message id=3 result=CallToolResult(CallToolResult { content: [Annotated { raw: Text(RawTextContent { text: "{\"hits\":[{\"title\":\"section 1\",\"content\":\"Gaianet is revolutionizing the AI landscape with a distributed AI infrastructure that seeks to decentralize the dominance of major players such as OpenAI, Google, and Anthropic.
 By leveraging a network of edge-computing nodes owned by individuals around the world, Gaianet enables hosting of both open-source and finely-tuned models.
-This infrastructure is designed to cater to diverse AI demands, offering a scalable alternative to traditional centralized servers.\",\"score\":0.25017098},{\"title\":\"section 2\",\"content\":\"The inception of Gaianet is driven by the necessity to address key issues in the current AI industry: censorship and bias in AI outputs, lack of privacy for user data, and the high costs associated with accessing and developing on centralized AI models.
-These challenges have restricted the dissemination of unbiased information, compromised data security, and erected barriers to innovation and broader application of AI technologies.\",\"score\":0.18627283}]}" }), annotations: None }], is_error: Some(false) })
-2025-04-23T06:41:28.001392Z DEBUG rmcp::service: 593: new event evt=ToSink(Response(JsonRpcResponse { jsonrpc: JsonRpcVersion2_0, id: Number(3), result: CallToolResult(CallToolResult { content: [Annotated { raw: Text(RawTextContent { text: "{\"hits\":[{\"title\":\"section 1\",\"content\":\"Gaianet is revolutionizing the AI landscape with a distributed AI infrastructure that seeks to decentralize the dominance of major players such as OpenAI, Google, and Anthropic.
-By leveraging a network of edge-computing nodes owned by individuals around the world, Gaianet enables hosting of both open-source and finely-tuned models.
-This infrastructure is designed to cater to diverse AI demands, offering a scalable alternative to traditional centralized servers.\",\"score\":0.25017098},{\"title\":\"section 2\",\"content\":\"The inception of Gaianet is driven by the necessity to address key issues in the current AI industry: censorship and bias in AI outputs, lack of privacy for user data, and the high costs associated with accessing and developing on centralized AI models.
-These challenges have restricted the dissemination of unbiased information, compromised data security, and erected barriers to innovation and broader application of AI technologies.\",\"score\":0.18627283}]}" }), annotations: None }], is_error: Some(false) }) }))
+This infrastructure is designed to cater to diverse AI demands, offering a scalable alternative to traditional centralized servers.\",\"score\":0.2501709759235382},{\"title\":\"section 2\",\"content\":\"The inception of Gaianet is driven by the necessity to address key issues in the current AI industry: censorship and bias in AI outputs, lack of privacy for user data, and the high costs associated with accessing and developing on centralized AI models.
+These challenges have restricted the dissemination of unbiased information, compromised data security, and erected barriers to innovation and broader application of AI technologies.\",\"score\":0.18627282977104187}]}" }), annotations: None }], is_error: Some(false) })
-2025-04-23T06:41:28.001602Z  INFO gaia_kwsearch_mcp_client: 145: search documents response:
+2025-05-30T07:55:26.395010Z  INFO gaia_kwsearch_mcp_client: 213: search documents response:
 {
   "content": [
     {
       "type": "text",
       "text": "{\"hits\":[{\"title\":\"section 1\",\"content\":\"Gaianet is revolutionizing the AI landscape with a distributed AI infrastructure that seeks to decentralize the dominance of major players such as OpenAI, Google, and Anthropic.
 By leveraging a network of edge-computing nodes owned by individuals around the world, Gaianet enables hosting of both open-source and finely-tuned models.
-This infrastructure is designed to cater to diverse AI demands, offering a scalable alternative to traditional centralized servers.\",\"score\":0.25017098},{\"title\":\"section 2\",\"content\":\"The inception of Gaianet is driven by the necessity to address key issues in the current AI industry: censorship and bias in AI outputs, lack of privacy for user data, and the high costs associated with accessing and developing on centralized AI models.
-These challenges have restricted the dissemination of unbiased information, compromised data security, and erected barriers to innovation and broader application of AI technologies.\",\"score\":0.18627283}]}"
+This infrastructure is designed to cater to diverse AI demands, offering a scalable alternative to traditional centralized servers.\",\"score\":0.2501709759235382},{\"title\":\"section 2\",\"content\":\"The inception of Gaianet is driven by the necessity to address key issues in the current AI industry: censorship and bias in AI outputs, lack of privacy for user data, and the high costs associated with accessing and developing on centralized AI models.
+These challenges have restricted the dissemination of unbiased information, compromised data security, and erected barriers to innovation and broader application of AI technologies.\",\"score\":0.18627282977104187}]}"
     }
   ],
   "isError": false
 }
-2025-04-23T06:41:28.001632Z  INFO gaia_kwsearch_mcp_client: 150: search documents response:
+2025-05-30T07:55:26.395139Z  INFO gaia_kwsearch_mcp_client: 218: search documents response:
 SearchDocumentsResponse { hits: [KwSearchHit { title: "section 1", content: "Gaianet is revolutionizing the AI landscape with a distributed AI infrastructure that seeks to decentralize the dominance of major players such as OpenAI, Google, and Anthropic.
 By leveraging a network of edge-computing nodes owned by individuals around the world, Gaianet enables hosting of both open-source and finely-tuned models.
-This infrastructure is designed to cater to diverse AI demands, offering a scalable alternative to traditional centralized servers.", score: 0.25017098 }, KwSearchHit { title: "section 2", content: "The inception of Gaianet is driven by the necessity to address key issues in the current AI industry: censorship and bias in AI outputs, lack of privacy for user data, and the high costs associated with accessing and developing on centralized AI models.
-These challenges have restricted the dissemination of unbiased information, compromised data security, and erected barriers to innovation and broader application of AI technologies.", score: 0.18627283 }] }
+This infrastructure is designed to cater to diverse AI demands, offering a scalable alternative to traditional centralized servers.", score: 0.2501709759235382 }, KwSearchHit { title: "section 2", content: "The inception of Gaianet is driven by the necessity to address key issues in the current AI industry: censorship and bias in AI outputs, lack of privacy for user data, and the high costs associated with accessing and developing on centralized AI models.
+These challenges have restricted the dissemination of unbiased information, compromised data security, and erected barriers to innovation and broader application of AI technologies.", score: 0.18627282977104187 }] }
-2025-04-23T06:41:28.001658Z  INFO rmcp::service: 587: task cancelled
+2025-05-30T07:55:26.395275Z  INFO rmcp::service: 625: task cancelled
-2025-04-23T06:41:28.001665Z  INFO rmcp::service: 755: serve finished quit_reason=Cancelled
+2025-05-30T07:55:26.395286Z  INFO rmcp::service: 811: serve finished quit_reason=Cancelled
 ```

 </details>